 5.PocketGuard

-It also tracks your net worth and lets you choose whether to link accounts or track finances manually.
+It also tracks your net worth and lets you choose if to link accounts or track finances manually.
 The paid version, PocketGuard Plus, offers a debt payoff plan, transaction exports, and more.

 Cost: PocketGuard is free, while PocketGuard Plus costs $12.99 per month or $74.99 per year.